runit25/infosphere/Linux/Arch Linux Enhancements/Arch_Linux_Mac_Randomization.md

 # OPTIONAL: Disable Wi-Fi power saving (can improve stability)
 # PowerSave=false
 ```
+Note: `DisableDefaultRoute=true` means the system will not automatically set a default gateway when connecting to a network.
+This enhances privacy on public Wi-Fi by reducing exposure.

 #### Explanation of `AddressRandomization` options:

-- `stable`: Generates a unique, persistent randomized MAC per network (SSID).
-Best balance of privacy and usability.
+- `stable`: Uses a unique, persistent randomized MAC derived from a hash of the SSID.
+Provides strong privacy while avoiding re-authentication on known networks.

+(Default in many modern distros like Fedora, Ubuntu)

-- `once`: Uses a new random MAC at each boot, same across all networks until reboot.
+- `once`: Assigns a new random MAC at each boot, used across all networks until reboot.
+Less private than `stable`, but more compatible.

-- `disabled`: Uses your real hardware MAC (not recommended for privacy).
+- `disabled`: Uses your real hardware (burned-in) MAC address — not recommended for privacy.

-✅ I recommend using `stable` unless you have compatibility issues.
+✅ Recommendation: Use `stable` unless you encounter connectivity issues.

 ### 2.0 Restart `iwd` to Apply Changes
 ```shell